 Anthony Watson is a leading British business and technology executive.
-He is the President & Chief Operating Officer of BitReserve; the worlds first cloud based financial service that allows anyone to pay, transfer, hold or exchange any type of currency or commodity without the need and cost of a traditional bank or transaction intermediary.
+He is the President & Chief Executive Officer of BitReserve; the worlds first cloud based financial service that allows anyone to pay, transfer, hold or exchange any type of currency or commodity without the need and cost of a traditional bank or transaction intermediary.
 BitReserve is completely free, instant and transparent.

 Before joining BitReserve, Watson was the Global Chief Information Officer of Nike, Inc. where, as a member of Nike’s executive committee, he had company-wide strategic and operational responsibility for leading and delivering technology for the world's largest sportswear and sports apparel brand.
 Prior to Nike, Inc., Watson was Managing Director & Chief Information Officer of Europe Middle East Retail & Business Banking and of Global Operations at Barclays Bank PLC.
 Previously he was Senior Vice President & Global Head of Technology Services for Wells Fargo & Co, where he led the technology division of the bank across 44 countries.
 Watson has also worked for Microsoft and First-e Bancorp, Europe’s first Internet bank.